-Over the past few years some of our top SAP Ariba consultants at CCP Global have told me: When I started on “Day One” ready to assess our new clients’ current environment, I was told, “We don’t want to dive deep into our current processes, we just want the Best Practices.”
+When one of our CCP Global consultants arrives on “Day One” to assess a new client’s current SAP Ariba environment, they often hear this, “We don’t want a deep dive into our current processes, we just want the Ariba Best Practices.”

-While the idea of Best Practice has a great connotation that infers a simple, uncomplicated SAP Ariba solution and deployment, the fact is that “best practices” are not a one-size-fits-all solution.
+The idea of Best Practice infers a simple, uncomplicated SAP Ariba deployment, but the fact is that “best practices” are not a one-size-fits-all solution.
 Rather, they’re a framework for defining where you are and where you need to go.

-Which makes sense when you think about the vast variety of industries covered by SAP Ariba solutions: agriculture, airlines, chemicals, energy, entertainment, financial services, high-tech, manufacturing, media, pharmaceuticals, textiles and utilities to name just a few.
+Think about the vast variety of industries covered by SAP Ariba solutions: agriculture, airlines, chemicals, energy, entertainment, financial services, high-tech, manufacturing, media, pharmaceuticals, textiles and utilities, to name just a few.

 The Key To Success: Pre-Deployment Readiness

-The maturity and professionalism of a good deployment partner lies in the ability to ready the client for deployment.
+The maturity and professionalism of a good Ariba deployment partner lies in their ability to ready the client for deployment.
 When evaluating your choices, be sure to ask prospective consulting firms how they will work with you to prepare you for the most efficient deployment experience.

 Within the framework of the main deployment areas there are three key items to keep in mind: information/inputs, staffing, and technology.